-Noticing that my portfolio for Wales was in need of some new additions I decided to revisit Pembrokeshire having not been there since 2007.
+Noticing that my portfolio for Wales was in need of some new additions I decided to revisit the Pembrokeshire Coast National Park having not been there since 2007.

 I started my journey by having a one night stop on the border of Ceredigion and Pembrokeshire revisiting some locations from earlier trips including Cwmtydu, Llangrannog and Mwnt.
 The first photo location was Cwmtydu and just a short walk north from the car park with the early evening light on the foxgloves there was an amazing view back down the coast towards my next destination of Pembrokeshire.
 The beach at Cwmtydu is in the inlet between the two hillsides.